News, Info, & Updates

 Read more: How to Build an Effective Nonprofit Board: The Complete Guide

-- By Harvey Silverman
+- Written by: Harvey Silverman

 Some house corporations may face a time when the active chapter charter is suspended by the general fraternity.
 This event leaves the house corporation with assets that must be managed without an active chapter to pay the carrying costs.
 There are typically both funds and real estate to deal with.

-- By JJ Smith | National Apartment Association
+- Written by: JJ Smith | National Apartment Association

 Safety and security are top considerations for parents when choosing housing options.